MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Results

 \subsection{Time Evolution}

 We perform numerical simulations of the three cases in Table \ref{tab:boxresl} until $t=300$ rotation time.
 Figure \ref{fig:3Dsnapshots} presents three-dimensional (3D) snapshots of these cases at $t=200$ rotation time (Movies of the cylindrical case with $H_0/R_0=0.1$ and the Cartesian case are available.).
 The three panels illustrate that the magnetic field is turbulent and dominated by the toroidal ($\phi$) component with a moderate level of density fluctuations.
-Table \ref{tab:Bvalues} shows various quantities regarding the time and volume averaged magnetic field strength.
-While the three cases give similar values, by a close look at the table, one can recognize that the two cylindrical cases give slightly larger ratios of the poloidal ($R$ and $z$) to toroidal magnetic fields (6th and 7th columns).
+Table \ref{tab:Bvalues} shows various quantities regarding magneto-turbulence averaged over the time and simulation domain.
+The 2nd column presents the time- and domain-averaged dimensionless Maxwell stress,